vippsas/vipps-developers/contact.md

 * [eCom API FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md)
 * [Recurring API FAQ](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api-faq.md)
 * [Login API FAQ](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md)

+Also: Please search the documentation.
+You can search both on GitHub and in the browser.
+Almost all questions we receive can be answered with a link to existing documentation.

 If it's not: Please send an email with all relevant information to the address below: